Ireland continues to amaze us

 We are making good use of the long daylight hours, but although we have visited this area of Ireland several times before, I am sure we are missing many exciting sights in and around Donegal.
 We are having so much fun as Ireland continues to amaze us.

-In a mere two days, we visited a stone ring fort, a famine village, a stone circle, and visited the thought-provoking Doagh Famine Village.
-We spent time with our fabulous hosts at the Red Row Burnfoot B&B; this was an enjoyable few days.
+In a mere two days, we visited a stone ring fort, a famine village, and a stone circle, as well as the thought-provoking Doagh Famine Village.
+We also spent time with our fabulous hosts at the Red Row Burnfoot B&B; this was an enjoyable few days.

 Grianan of Aileach